Conferences

 Hosted by: The Nutrition Society

-What’s the future for dietary interventions to treat obesity in the era of new weight loss medications?
+What's the future for behavioural interventions to tackle obesity in the era of new weight loss medications?

 Susan Jebb, University of Oxford, UK